 Most types of cancer are noted in stages.
 Stages tell the size of the tumor and how far the cancer has spread.
 But chronic myeloid leukemia (CML) is different.
 It rarely causes tumors.
-And because it is in your bone marrow and blood, the leukemia cells are always traveling around the body.
+And because it's in your bone marrow and blood, the leukemia cells are always traveling around the body.

 The phases of CML

-There are 3 phases of CML, including:
+There are 3 phases of CML:

 Talking with your healthcare provider